gmc-code/PC-Latex/docs/introduction/latex_setup.rst

 | Install MiKTeX.
 | Install VSCode extension: LaTeX Workshop
-| LaTeX can be coded within .tex files in VSCoce and pdfs can be produced.
+| LaTeX can be coded within .tex files in VSCode and pdfs can be produced.

 | Keyboard shortcut to build LaTeX: Ctrl + Alt + b
 | Keyboard shortcut to view pdf in VSCode: Ctrl + Alt + v